 - We strongly recommend supplemental insurance to cover medical evacuation.

 - If you travel with prescription medication, check with the Government of Norway to ensure the medication is legal in Norway.
 Always carry your prescription medication in original packaging with your doctor’s prescription.

 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.

 Further health information:

 Travel & Transportation

-Automatic cameras placed by the police along roadways help to maintain speed limits, which are often lower than in other European countries.
+- Automatic cameras placed by the police along roadways help enforce speed limits, which are often lower than in other European countries.
 Fines - and sometimes even jail time - are imposed for violations.

-AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed that Norway’s Civil Aviation Authority is in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Norway’s air carrier operations.
+Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the government of Norway’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Norway’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.